-The most powerful lesson you have learned from the work of ACT UP is: To mobilize with passion and a pure sense of "we're in this fight for our lives together."
+The most powerful lesson you have learned from the work of ACT UP is: To mobilize with passion and a pure sense of "we're in this fight for

-The biggest issue you are fighting for is... the repeal of HIV-specific statutes enforced across the United States.
-HIV is not a crime.
+The biggest issue you are fighting for is... the repeal of HIV-specific statutes enforced across the United States, HIV is not a crime.

 Traditional media that matters to you most: Music.
-I love gifted artists that write or sing meaningful songs that tell what it is people are going through, how they feel.
+I love As a person living with HIV, and for all PLHIV, HIV treatment gifted artists that write or sing meaningful songs that tell what it is people are going through, how they feel.
 I love the work of artists whose music touches our souls.